qmk/qmk_firmware/keyboards/cannonkeys/petrichor/readme.md

-# Petrichor HS PCB
+# Petrichor PCB

-Petrichor Hotswap PCB from CannonKeys for the AKB Petrichor keyboard
+Petrichor PCB from CannonKeys for the AKB Petrichor keyboard (This firmware is used for both the hotswap and solderable variant)

 * Keyboard Maintainer: [Andrew Kannan](https://github.com/awkannan)
 * Hardware Supported: RP2040